dbaseqp/Quotient/README.md

 4. Save your configuration as `./config/event.conf`.
 5. Run the engine (`./quotient`).
 6. Add teams through the admin UI.
-7. MAKE SURE YOU REBOOT THE ENGINE AFTER ADDING TEAMS!!!!!!!!!!!
+7. MAKE SURE YOU REBOOT THE ENGINE AFTER ADDING TEAMS!!!!!!!!!!! (this will be fixed later)

 Configuration
 -------------